laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ---
-abstract: 'Within the central nervous system, visual areas are essential in transforming the raw luminous signal into a representation which efficiently conveys information about the environment.
-This process is constrained by the necessity of being robust and rapid.
-Indeed, there exists both a wide variety of potential changes in the geometrical characteristics of the visual scene and also a necessity to be able to respond as quickly as possible to the incoming sensory stream, for instance to drive a movement of the eyes to the location of a potential danger.
-Decades of study in neurophysiology and psychophysics at the different levels of vision have shown that this system takes advantage of a priori knowledge about the structure of visual information, such as the regularity in the shape and motion of visual objects.
-As such, the predictive processing framework offers a unified theory to explain a variety of visual mechanisms.
-However, we still lack a global normative approach unifying those mechanisms and we will review here some recent and promising approaches.
-First, we will describe Active Inference, a form of predictive processing equipped with the ability to actively sample the visual space.
-Then, we will extend this paradigm to the case where information is distributed on a topography, such as is the case for retinotopically organized visual areas.
-In particular, we will compare such models in light of recent neurophysiological data showing the role of traveling waves in shaping visual processing.
-Finally, we will propose some lines of research to understand how these functional models may be implemented at the neural level.
-In particular, we will review potential models of cortical processing in terms of prototypical micro-circuits.
-These allow to separate the different flows of information, from feed-forward prediction error to feed-back anticipation error.
-Still, the design of such a generic predictive processing circuit is still not fully understood and we will enumerate some possible implementations using biomimetic neural networks.'
-author: Laurent Perrinet
-author_info:
-- affiliations:
-  - 'Institut de Neurosciences de la Timone, CNRS / Aix-Marseille Université'
-  email: 'laurent.perrinet\@univ-amu.fr'
-  funders: 'This work was supported by ANR project "Horizontal-V1"
-    N°ANR-17-CE37-0006.'
-  github: laurentperrinet
-  initials: LuP
-  name: Laurent U Perrinet
-  orcid: '0000-0002-9536-010X'
-  twitter: laurentperrinet
-autoSectionLabels: true
 bibliography: Perrinet19PredictiveProcessing.bib
-category: review
 ccsDelim: ', '
 ccsLabelSep: ' --- '
 ccsTemplate: $$i$$$$ccsLabelSep$$$$t$$
 chapDelim: .
 chaptersDepth: 1
 crossrefYaml: 'pandoc-crossref.yaml'
-date: '2020-07-06'
-date-meta: '2020-07-06'
-description: 'Book chapter for "The Philosophy and Science of Predictive Processing" to be published by Bloomsbury'
-email: 'Laurent.Perrinet\@univ-amu.fr'
 eqLabels: arabic
 eqnPrefix:
 - eq.